zhenwuuu/JuliaSwarmSyndicate/julia/README.md

 # JuliaOS Server

-This is the Julia server component of JuliaOS, providing computational capabilities and bridging with the TypeScript frontend.
+This is the Julia server component of JuliaOS, providing computational capabilities and bridging with the Node.js frontend.

 ## Setup